GoInterject/GoInterject.github.io/wGetStarted/L-Drill-TheThreeWays.md

 ###  The Hyperlink Method:

 The hyperlink drill method is another option.
-It is one of the simplest ways for a user to drill in INTERJECT and makes it intuitive for the user to know where drills are available.
+It is one of the simplest ways for a user to drill in Interject and makes it intuitive for the user to know where drills are available.
 For this example, you will drill using the [ Inventory Reports Demo ](/wAbout/Inventory-Reports.html) seen below.

 ![](/images/L-Drill-TheThreeWays/04.png)

 <br>

-By clicking the hyperlink cell, it will automatically trigger the INTERJECT drill.
+By clicking the hyperlink cell, it will automatically trigger the Interject drill.
 Since there is only one drill option, the Data Drill window will not appear as in previously shown examples.
 If multiple drill options are present, the Data Drill window will appear so the user can select which drill option to use.
-The animated GIF below illustrates how the hyperlink drill works in INTERJECT.
+The animated GIF below illustrates how the hyperlink drill works in Interject.

 ![](/images/L-Drill-TheThreeWays/05.gif)